ThreeMammals/Ocelot/README.md

 [^2]: Ocelot supports [Consul](https://www.consul.io/), [Netflix Eureka](https://www.nuget.org/packages/Steeltoe.Discovery.Eureka), [Service Fabric](https://azure.microsoft.com/en-us/products/service-fabric/) service discovery providers, as well as special modes like [Dynamic Routing](/ThreeMammals/Ocelot/blob/main/docs/features/servicediscovery.rst#dynamic-routing) and [Custom Providers](/ThreeMammals/Ocelot/blob/main/docs/features/servicediscovery.rst#custom-providers).
 [^3]: Retry policies only via [Polly](/App-vNext/Polly) library.
 [^4]: Starting with version [21.0](https://github.com/ThreeMammals/Ocelot/releases/tag/21.0.0), the solution's code base supports [Multitargeting](https://learn.microsoft.com/en-us/visualstudio/msbuild/msbuild-multitargeting-overview) as SDK-style projects.
 It should be easier for teams to migrate to the currently supported [.NET 8 and 9](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core#lifecycle) frameworks.
 Also, new features will be available for all .NET SDKs that we support via multitargeting.
 Find out more here: [Target frameworks in SDK-style projects](https://learn.microsoft.com/en-us/dotnet/standard/frameworks)
+[^5]: [Ocelot Guru](https://gurubase.io/g/ocelot) is an unofficial tool to get answers regarding Ocelot: please consider it an advanced search tool.
+Thus, we have an official [Questions & Answers](https://github.com/ThreeMammals/Ocelot/discussions/categories/q-a) category in the [Discussions](https://github.com/ThreeMammals/Ocelot/discussions) space.
-[^5]: See all [labels](https://github.com/ThreeMammals/Ocelot/issues/labels) for the repository, which are useful for searching and filtering.
+[^6]: See all [labels](https://github.com/ThreeMammals/Ocelot/issues/labels) for the repository, which are useful for searching and filtering.